 1. Price shop.
 Carrier services include Internet access, phone lines, and fax lines.
 By leveraging our decades of experience in reducing carrier bills, we know how to effectively review bills to identify where a practice is spending too much and where services can be cut without harming quality.
 Then we use online tools to compare pricing from about 80 carriers and see where savings opportunities exist.
 Most practice managers only have time to look at one or two options, which typically means that at least a few better options are missed.

 2. Too many phone lines.
 Most medical practices are paying for too many phone lines but don't realize it.
 Why?
-Patients only complain where there not enough phone lines.
+Patients only complain when there are not enough phone lines.
 By setting up a proper call accounting system, we help practices eliminate that waste.
-Centralized answering (for multi-site medical practices) of inbound calls should translate into a smaller head count or opportunity to assign staff to other tasks.
+Centralized answering (for multi-site medical practices) of inbound calls should translate into a smaller headcount or opportunity to assign staff to other tasks.

 3. Legacy solutions.
 Some practices are using legacy solutions that are more expensive than newer options.
 For example, legacy fax lines from one national carrier are almost twice the price of other options.
 Our team can quickly identify when such low-hanging fruit savings opportunities exist.